DanOrlovsky/codex/protocol.md

 ## Step 7: Submit a pull request to the owner of the repository.

+Pull requests are created to propose changes and collaborate to a repository, but before going any further, let's do a brief recap.
+By this point you have:

+- Finished your work in a __local__ branch
+- Merged that branch into your __local__ `master` branch
+- Pushed those changes to the __remote__ `master`.

+This means that the work you did on your computer has been uploaded to your fork on GitHub; at _this_ point, your fork is in sync with your clone.
+Great!

-Congratulations, the work you did on your computer is now on GitHub.
-Now you need to create and [submit a pull request](https://help.github.com/articles/creating-a-pull-request/) to Strategic Machines so that your work can be reviewed and, if approved, merged into the original repository.
-Pull requests are created to propose changes and collaborate to a repository.
+Now you need to create and [submit a pull request](https://help.github.com/articles/creating-a-pull-request/) to Strategic Machines so that your work can be reviewed and, if approved, merged into the original repository (also known as the upstream).
+To submit a pull request:

-1. On GitHub, go to your __Fork__.
+1. Go to your __Fork__ on GitHub.
 1. Under __Clone or download__, click on __Pull request__.
+1.

 ---